datavis-tech/reactive-function/README.md

 var lastName = ReactiveProperty("Smith");
 ```

-You can define a reactive function that depends on those two properties.
+You can define a reactive function that depends on those two properties like this.

 ```javascript
 var fullName = ReactiveFunction(function (first, last){